-The synchronous rectifiers are turned on for a minimum time of about 200 ns on every switching cycle in order to sense the current.
-This and the nonoverlap dead times put a limit on the maximum high-side switch duty cycle based on the selected switching frequency.
-Typically, this is about 90% at 300 kHz switching; at 1 MHz switching, it reduces to about 70% maximum duty cycle.
+The synchronous rectifiers are turned on for a minimum time of about 200 ns on every switching cycle to sense the current.
+This minimum on time and the nonoverlap dead times put a limit on the maximum high-side switch duty cycle based on the selected switching frequency.
+Typically, this is about 90% at 300 kHz switching, and at 1 MHz switching, it reduces to about 70% maximum duty cycle.